United States military and prostitution in South Korea: Camptown clean-up campaign

-South Korean women's movement
+Opposition movement

 The women's movement against military prostitution began in the mid-1980s when Christian women and student movement activists came together to address the military prostitution issue.
 Ignited by the longstanding effort of Christian women organizations in the 1920s, it became a goal to eradicate prostitution.
 However, in the 1980s, the movement became focused on the relationship between women, democratization, and US military authoritarian rule.
 Two groups joined for this movement: Christian women organizations and student activists.
 My Sister's Place, also known as Durebang, was the first women's organization founded in 1986 to bring awareness to the kijich'on movement.
 Not only did they advocate for the abolishment of prostitution and against the exploitation of Korean women, My Sister's Place was also a center that provided educational and rehabilitation services for kijich'on women.
 The effort put into activism against kijich'on prostitution brought nationwide attention and became the subject for many feminist scholars.